Top 10 Reasons to go on a Tanzania Safari.

 Kilimanjaro National Park

-Take a short trip journey to Kilimanjaro; you will pass the semi-tropical foothills to Marangu area which is situated on the south-eastern side of the mountain.
+Take a short trip journey to Kilimanjaro.
+You will pass the semi-tropical foothills to the Marangu area which is situated on the south-eastern side of the mountain.
 From the cluster of buildings at Marangu gate, it is some 4 -5 hours walk through patches of coffee plantation and dense rainforest to Mandara Hut.
 The forest teems with brightly-colored bird life, colobus, and other varieties of monkey.
 The flora includes numerous mosses, lichens, and flowers, as well as delicate orchids.
 If the skies are clear, you may have fine views over the town of Moshi lying at the boundary of the plain far underneath.

 Selous Game Reserve

 The protected area in southern Tanzania.
-It is Africa’s largest wildlife reserve, and home to large herds of elephants, plus buffaloes, crocodiles, hippos, wild dogs, many bird species and some of Tanzania’s last remaining black rhinos.
+It is Africa’s largest wildlife reserve, and home to large herds of elephants, plus buffaloes, crocodiles, hippos, wild dogs, many bird species, and some of Tanzania’s last remaining black rhinos.
 Permanent human habitation is not permitted within the reserve